voedger/reqmd/design.md

   - reqs: TestMarkdown-s, Reqmd-s, GoldenReqmd-s
   - src: Source files
 - TestMarkdown file contains requirements and Golden Data
-- Golden Data are the expected outputs for the source requirements
+- Golden Data are the expected outputs
 - Golden Data are represented as lines started with `//`
-- SysTestData are loaded and processed by `SysTestFixture` structure
+- SysTestData are loaded and processed by the `SysTestFixture` structure

 ### TestMarkdown